Key takeaways

 What are the main differences between Allegra and Zyrtec?

-Allegra (fexofenadine) and Zyrtec (cetirizine) are both antihistamines that are available OTC in brand-name and generic form.
-Both are available in a variety of formats for dosing preference, such as tablet and liquid form.
-Allegra and Zyrtec are both used in adults and children.
-The typical adult dose of Allegra is 180 mg daily as needed, or 60 mg twice daily as needed.
-The typical adult dose of Zyrtec is 5 to 10 mg daily as needed.
+Both medications can be used in adults and children.
+The typical adult dosage of Allegra is 180 mg daily as needed or 60 mg twice daily as needed.
+The typical adult dosage of Zyrtec is 5 to 10 mg daily as needed.
+Allegra and Zyrtec come in various forms, such as tablets, capsules, and oral liquids.
+However, Zyrtec is also available as a chewable tablet.

 Main differences between Allegra and Zyrtec | ||